serializingme/website-content/content/page/privacy.md

 +++
 date = "2016-09-01T23:05:00+00:00"
-excerpt = "This website privacy policy..." title = "Privacy Policy" url = "/privacy/"
+excerpt = "This website privacy policy in relation to its visitors covering definitions, tracking, and usage of collected data." title = "Privacy Policy" url = "/privacy/"